-Dear Fellow Truck Insurance Exchange Member,
+Truck Insurance Exchange Update

-For more than eight decades, Farmers Insurance Group has provided its customers with coverage options for their insurance needs.
-Every day, we strive to deliver the best value and experience to every customer we're privileged to serve.
+For more than eight decades, Farmers Insurance Group has provided its customers with coverage options to help them manage risk and meet their insurance needs.
+We strive to deliver the best value and experience to every customer we're privileged to serve.
 Farmers appreciates your business and looks forward to continuing to earn your confidence for many years to come.

 As a member of Truck Insurance Exchange, we want you to understand the basics of the operation of an Exchange because, as you will see below, you are an owner of the Exchange.

 You do.
 Subscribers of the Exchange are owners until such time as they no longer have insurance from the Exchange.
-Subscribers elect a Board of Governors which supervises the financial affairs of the Exchange and the performance of the AIF in conformity with the Subscription Agreement terms
+Subscribers elect a Board of Governors which supervises the financial affairs of the Exchange and the performance of the AIF in conformity with the Subscription Agreement terms.

 Under the Subscription Agreement mentioned above, members appoint TUA to perform certain of the tasks, such as policy issuance and collection of premium, which are involved in running an insurance operation.
 The Subscription Agreement specifies an AIF fee of 20 percent of premium although TUA has taken less than that amount.

 Your premium dollar covers Exchange costs including losses incurred, acquisition costs, taxes, license fees, the AIF fee, and any contributions to surplus.
-For 2012, the AIF fee was 15.3 percent of the premium dollar, which included the AIF profit of 7.22 percent of the premium dollar for that year.
-The results of the Truck Insurance Exchange were impacted by the large number of catastrophe losses but the company still maintained a strong capital base with surplus of $535 million.
+For 2014, the AIF fee was 15.4 percent of the premium dollar, which included the AIF profit of 7.13 percent of the premium dollar for that year.
+The results of the Truck Insurance Exchange were impacted by the large number of catastrophe losses but the company still maintained a strong capital base with surplus of $619 million.

 If premiums collected exceed claims payments and other expenses (including the fee for the AIF), then the Exchange retains those net premium earnings (as contributions to surplus).
 If premiums are not sufficient to cover claims and expenses, the Exchange will lose money.
 That's one reason it is important to build a cushion against possible future losses.
 The AIF does not participate in claims losses and does not enjoy any net premium earnings.
 Importantly, subscribers are not responsible for any losses the Exchange might suffer.